TaffarelJr/.template-NuGet/README.md

-# .github Repository <!-- omit from toc -->
+# NuGet Template Repository <!-- omit from toc -->

-This is a special base template repo that contains default [community health files][ghComHealth], [templates][ghTemplates], [workflows][ghWorkflows], and other files to be shared with derived repositories.
+This is a template repo that contains the default configuration for building and publishing a single NuGet package.
-For more information on how this special repo works, see this article on [freeCodeCamp][freeCodeCamp].

 ```mermaid
 ---